"Any change, even a change for the better, is always accompanied by drawbacks and discomforts." -Arnold Bennett

 Early on in the process, develop a think rhythm about the future adjustments, the impacts of change management, and an employee focus.
 Change management is much harder than project management or business processes, as you are dealing with human beings that have feelings that they bring to the workplace.

-Here are the best five change management books:
+Here are the best five change management books for middle market executives:

 1. Crucial Conversations: Tools for Talking When Stakes Are High by Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler